geokit/geokit-rails/README.markdown

 See the top of this file for instructions on installing the Geokit gem.

 Geokit can geocode addresses using multiple geocodeing web services.
-Currently, Geokit supports Google, Yahoo, and Geocoder.us geocoding services.
+Geokit supports services like Google, Yahoo, and Geocoder.us, and more -- see the Geokit gem API for a complete list.

 These geocoder services are made available through the following classes:
 GoogleGeocoder, YahooGeocoder, UsGeocoder, CaGeocoder, and GeonamesGeocoder.